idaholab/virtual_test_bed/doc/content/gcmr/GCMR_Multiphysics_models.md

 The 3-D power density distribution is calculated by Griffin and transferred to BISON for performing heat conduction calculations to estimate the fuel temperature.
 The coolant channels are modelled with SAM to estimate the coolant temperature distributions in all coolant channels.
 The MOOSE Picard fixed point iteration was used to attain a tightly coupled simulation, where the information is transferred back and forth between the three MOOSE-based applications until convergence of the power source distribution.
 The `MultiApps` blocks in `Griffin_steady_state.i` and `BISON.i` specify the MuliApp coupling for steady-state calculations, and the `MultiApps` blocks in `Griffin_transient.i ` and
 `BISON_tr.i` specifies the MultiApp coupling for the transient problem.
 The Transfer system defined in the `Transfers` blocks, takes care of data interchange between the different applications, and controls what type of information is transferred and how the transfer will occur.

-In this example, the power density and fuel temperatures transferred are defined through the Transfers block in the parent App (Griffin) as follows:
+The power density and fuel temperatures transferred are defined through the [`Transfer system`](https://mooseframework.inl.gov/virtual_test_bed/docs/PRs/170/site/resources/multiapps_chps/chp_6_transfers.html) Transfers block in the parent App (Griffin), where [`MultiAppProjectionTransfer`](https://mooseframework.inl.gov/source/transfers/MultiAppProjectionTransfer.html) was used which performs a projection between the parent App and the child App mesh files while conserving the integral of the transferred data.

 !listing
 [Transfers]